 REF fulfills its mission by awarding grants to teachers and schools in the district to support their educational projects, technology, facilities, tools, experiences and initiatives that are outside the scope of the District budget.
+To see what projects we have funded so far, please visit our Grant History page.

 Submit via email to firstname.lastname@example.org (preferred) or USPS to: Riverview Educational Foundation, PO Box 186, Oakmont, PA 15139.